How to Make Jollof Rice in 5 Easy Steps

 How to make mouthwatering Nigerian Jollof Rice in 5 easy steps!
 Full of flavor, and a super easy and simple way to tackle Nigerian cooking.

-Tips on cooking the BEST Jollof Rice
+Tips for Perfect Jollof Rice

 2. When cooking the tomato stew, you can tell when it is done because the oil will rise to the top.
 It will be a deep red color and the bitter taste of the tomatoes has been cooked out.